 c) that, under the provisions of No. 22.2, non-GSO ESIMs in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz shall not claim protection from GSO FSS and GSO BSS networks operating in accordance with these Regulations, and non-GSO ESIMs in the frequency bands 27.5-28.6 GHz and 29.5-30 GHz shall not cause unacceptable interference to GSO FSS and GSO BSS networks operating in accordance with the Radio Regulations, and No. 5.43A does not apply in this case;

-d) that there is no obligation for administration to authorize/license any non-GSO ESIMs to operate within the territory under its jurisdiction;
+d) that there is no obligation for any administration to authorize/license any non-GSO ESIMs to operate within the territory under its jurisdiction;

 e) that, for the implementation of the relevant parts of resolves 1.1.2 below that a non-GSO FSS system operating in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-28.6 GHz and 29.5-30 GHz (Earth-to-space) in compliance with the epfd limits referred to in Nos.
 22.5C, 22.5D and 22.5F is considered as having fulfilled its obligations under No. 22.2 with respect to any geostationary-satellite network;